willzywiec/dissertation/README.md

 These scripts build a deep neural network metamodel of Monte Carlo radiation transport simulations, which are subsequently used to estimate process criticality accident risk [P(keff) $\geq$ 1 🤯].
 The default configuration of these scripts generate approximately 85 GB of data, which are saved to the **test** folder.
 The hardware and software I used are provided below.

-GWU dissertations don't allow an epigraph, but the one I would've used is provided below.
+GWU dissertations don't allow an epigraph.
+If they did, I would've selected two.

 "Risk comes from not knowing what you're doing." - Warren Buffett

+"I prefer to be alive, so I'm cautious about taking risks." - Werner Herzog

+The second one is best if you can read it in Werner Herzog's voice.

 ## Deep Learning Desktop Computer
 AMD Ryzen 7 1700 3.0 GHz 8-core CPU